AUTOMATIC1111/stable-diffusion-webui/Install-and-Run-on-AMD-GPUs.md

 # Automatic Installation

-(As of [1/15/23](https://github.com/AUTOMATIC1111/stable-diffusion-webui/pull/6709) you can just run webui-user.sh and pytorch+rocm should be automatically installed for you.)
+<sup>(As of [1/15/23](https://github.com/AUTOMATIC1111/stable-diffusion-webui/pull/6709) you can just run webui-user.sh and pytorch+rocm should be automatically installed for you.)</sup>

-Enter these commands, which will install webui to your current directory:
+1. Enter these commands, which will install webui to your current directory:

 ```
 sudo apt install git python3.10 python3.10-venv -y